 Duty of Candour

-Duty of Candour describes how providers of health and adult social care are obliged to be open and honest with their patients (or their families) when something goes wrong with their treatment.
+Duty of Candour describes how providers of health and adult social care are obliged to be open and honest with their patients, families and carers when something goes wrong with their treatment.
 It also applies to situations where the care given has caused harm or has the potential to cause significant harm in the future.

-In practical terms, this means that all healthcare professionals – doctors, nurses and midwives, must
+In practical terms, this means that all healthcare professionals have a duty to:

-Healthcare professionals must also be open and honest with their colleagues, employers, their regulator and relevant organisations.
-They must take part in reviews and investigations when requested, raise concerns where appropriate, and support and encourage each other to be open and honest.
+Healthcare professionals must also be open and honest with their colleagues, employers, their regulator and other relevant organizations.
+They must take part in reviews and investigations when requested and raise concerns where appropriate.

 Application